 The benefits of hammock camping are many.
 They're quick and easy to set up - providing there are a couple of anchor points available - they keep you off the damp grass and you can hang a hammock on sloping or rough ground where it would be difficult to pitch a tent.
 As long as you can find two trees 12-18 feet apart and have a good suspension system you can sleep anywhere!

-With so many people choosing a staycation this year, a hammock gives you the flexibility to avoid some of the more crowded campsites.
+With so many people choosing a staycation this year, a good camping hammock gives you the flexibility to avoid some of the more crowded campsites.

 The best camping hammocks are versatile – they're not just for sleeping.
 They're great for just chilling for the day outdoors or even in your own garden with a few beers.